 Recognizing the urgency of preserving these irreplaceable assets, The Nature Conservancy has partnered with both public agencies and private individuals to acquire essential lands and influence policy with respect to development, land use and public conservation funding.

 The Conservancy has achieved momentous results on multiple fronts in this 2.7 million–acre area.
 Decades of experience in southern California have led to the development of cutting-edge conservation strategies here—approaches that have served as a blueprint for maintaining biological diversity in rapidly developing regions in other parts of the country.

 - San Diego National Wildlife Refuge

-Together with our partners, we helped expand the 57,000-acre San Diego National Wildlife Refuge.
+Together with our partners, we helped expand the 12,305-acre San Diego National Wildlife Refuge.
 The refuge protects rare coastal sage scrub, grasslands, vernal pools, riverside forests and other habitats for at-risk species found nowhere else in the world.
-This project is the cornerstone of the San Diego Multiple Species Conservation Program, a partnership among government agencies, developers and conservationists to set aside large connected habitats while allowing appropriate economic development.
+This project is the cornerstone of the San Diego Multiple Species Conservation Program (MSCP), a landscape-wide habitat conservation plan to preserve habitat and species while allowing appropriate development.

 - San Diego Backcountry